Frequently Asked Questions

 How do I submit my video audition?

-A personalised submission link will be sent to applicants shortly after applying.
+A personalised submission link will be sent to applicants the week before submissions are due.

 Do not leave uploading your audition to the very last minute!